AliSot2000/Picture-Duplicate-Manager/README.md

 Convention regarding the existence of Thumbnails and Miniatures.
 Files moved to the `replaced table` are don't need the Display Files and rely on their parent for those files.

+#### Make main an extension of replaced
+Make the replaced and main table one and the same and make another table like aux which contains the rows unique to non-replaced files